nvms/prsm/packages/mesh/README.md

 Mesh includes a built-in ping/pong system to track latency and detect dead connections.
 This is implemented at the _application level_ (not via raw WebSocket protocol `ping()` frames) to allow for:

-- Accurate latency measurement from server to client.
+- Accurate round-trip latency measurement from server to client.
 - Graceful connection closure and multi-instance Redis cleanup.
 - Fine-tuned control using configurable missed ping/pong thresholds.